-XL work towards developing problem solving skills, working with others and improving their own learning, as well as recognising achievement in five key areas including citizenship and entrepreneurship.
+The Prince's Trust group work towards developing problem solving skills, working with others and improving their own learning, as well as recognising achievement in five key areas including citizenship and entrepreneurship.
 XL operates with a teacher, a youth worker from East Dunbartonshire Council and materials and support from The Princes Trust.
 Pupils are encouraged to work together to achieve goals relating to their education, training and future lives.